Abteilung: Abteilung in the East German military

-Both terms are used most often for artillery battalion (field, air defence, coastal) or a flotilla of ships and this was also used in the Nationale Volksarmee (East Germany's military).
+Both terms are used most often for artillery battalion (field, air defence, coastal) or a flotilla of ships and this was also used in the National People's Army (East Germany's military).

 Ground Forces

 Examples of the various types of Abteilungen in the East German ground forces are found in the 11.
 Motorisierte Schützendivision (11th Motor Rifle Division) and the 7.
-Panderdivision (7th Tank Division).
+Panzerdivision (7th Tank Division).

 The 11.
 Motorisierte Schützendivision (based in Halle/Saale) consisted of the 16th, 17th and 18th Motor Rifle Regiments, the 11th Tank Regiment, the 11th Artillery Regiment and various combat and service support units.
 Each MRR had an organic Artillerieabteilung, designated by its mother-regiment, like the Artillerieabteilung/MSR-16 (the field artillery battalion of the 16th MRR).
 Each Artillerieabteilung of an MRR consisted of 3 artillery batteries (in this example the 1., 2. and the 3.
 Artilleriebatterie/AA/MSR-16 (1st, 2nd and 3rd Artillery Battery) of 6 2S1 Gvozdika self-propelled howitzers each, although in some cases the 3rd Battery could be downgraded to a wartime mobilization unit.
-The Artillerieregiment 11 „Wilhelm Koenen“ based in Wolfen consisted of the I. and the II.
+The Artillerieregiment 11 "Wilhelm Koenen" based in Wolfen consisted of the I. and the II.
 Artillerieabteilung/AR-11 of 3 artillery batteries (2 active, 1 wartime mobilization) of 6 D-30 towed howitzers each and the III.
 Artillerieabteilung/AR-11 of 3 artillery batteries (all active) of 6 2S3 Akatsiya self-propelled howitzers each.
 The division also had a ballistic missile, a multiple rocket launch and an anti-tank Abteilungen.
-The Raketenabteilung 11 „Magnus Poser“ (ballistic missile battalion) based in Tautenhain included the 1. and the 2.
+The Raketenabteilung 11 "Magnus Poser" (ballistic missile battalion) based in Tautenhain included the 1. and the 2.
 Raketenbatterie/RA-11 of two 2K6 Luna (NATO reporting name FROG) ballistic missile launch vehicles each.
-The Geschosswerferabteilung 11 „Hermann Falke“ (MRLS battalion) based in Wolfen included the 1., 2. and 3.
+The Geschosswerferabteilung 11 "Hermann Falke" (MRLS battalion) based in Wolfen included the 1., 2. and 3.
 Geschosswerferbatterie/GeWA-11 of 6 RM-70 multiple rocket launcher vehicles each.
-The Panzerjägerabteilung 11 „Hermann Vogt“ (ATGM battalion) based in Halle included the 1.
+The Panzerjägerabteilung 11 "Hermann Vogt" (ATGM battalion) based in Halle included the 1.
 Panzerjägerbatterie/PJA-11 of 9 ATGM Konkurs launchers and the 2. and 3.
 Panzerjägerbatterie/PJA-11 (1./PJA-11) of 6 MT-12 anti-tank guns each.